dotnet/docs/docs/csharp/reference-semantics-with-value-types.md

 to copy the object as part of the assignment.

-When you assign a variable to a `ref readonly return`, you can specify either a `ref readonly` variable, or a by-value copy of the read only reference:
+When you assign a variable to a `ref readonly return`, you can specify either a `ref readonly` variable, or a by-value copy of the read-only reference:

 [!code-csharp[AssignRefReadonly](../../samples/csharp/reference-semantics/Program.cs#AssignRefReadonly "Assigning a ref readonly")]